Scoliosis Care & Treatment

 • How much growth progression of your spine is left (Age, the timing of first menstrual cycle in girls, and the status of pelvic and hand growth plates are all things that your provider will use to determine how much spine growth is left)

-Dr. Bhattacharjee and his team will use your information to determine the progress of your curve and will discuss what that means for you and your family.
+As a highly dedicated doctor for scoliosis treatment, Dr. Bhattacharjee and his team will use your information to determine the progress of your curve and discuss what that means for you and your family.

 Meet Dr. B!